Tea’s Odyssey: From Medicinal Leaf to Cultural Icon

 Erika Rappaport's “A Thirst for Empire: How Tea Shaped the Modern World” provides a historical perspective on how men and women have changed global tastes and habits by participating in the European, Asian, North American, and African tea industries.

 The author points out that tea and the British Empire have always overlapped but have never been completely consistent.
-She emphasized the economic, political, and cultural forces that enabled the British Empire to dominate but never fully control global tea production, , and consumption from the 17th to the 20th centuries.
+She emphasized the economic, political, and cultural forces that enabled the British Empire to dominate but never fully control global tea production, trade, and consumption from the 17th to the 20th centuries.

 Using extensive archival materials, the book explores how tea producers in Assam and Ceylon overcome difficulties to find and maintain markets.
 During this process, the author is particularly fascinated by how a group of professional propagandists promoted tea.
 The tea industry, as one of the earliest colonial industries, businessmen, planters, promoters, and retailers use empire resources to advertise globally and political lobbying.